 Hoarding lots of objects that have no functional use

-Living in an environment is unattractive or in disarray
+Living in an environment that is in disarray or simply unattractive

 Examples of the adverse impact that material clutter can have on you include, but aren’t limited to:

 Stress and anxiety

 Dissatisfaction and lack of contentment